Programs for Young People

 Education Programs

-The Lynden Sculpture Garden offers education programs for children, adults, families, schools and universities
+The Lynden Sculpture Garden offers education programs for children, adults, schools and universities

 For PK-12 Schools

-In addition to docent-led and self-guided School Tours, the Lynden Sculpture Garden offers a variety of field trips for children and youth aged 3 through 18.
-Our year-round field trips (K-12) and field trips for the very young (ages 3-5) combine outdoor exploration and hands-on activities, and address state standards in art and science, common core standards in speaking and listening, and DPI performance standards for environmental education.
+In addition to docent-led and self-guided School Tours, the Lynden Sculpture Garden offers a variety of field trips for children and youth.
+Our year-round field trips (pre-K through grade 12) combine outdoor exploration and hands-on activities, and address state standards in art and science, common core standards in speaking and listening, and DPI performance standards for environmental education.

 All of the field trips are designed to integrate our collection of monumental outdoor sculpture with the natural ecology of park, pond and woodland.
 Led by artists, naturalists, and art educators, these programs explore the intersection of art and nature through collaborative discovery and hands-on artmaking, using all of Lynden's 40 acres as well as its art studio to create a joyful experience.